fmease/tylift/README.md

 The attribute promotes variants to their own types which will not be namespaced by current design.
 The enum type becomes a kind emulated by a trait.
 In the process, the original type gets replaced.
-The syntax of trait bounds (`:`) beautifully mirror the syntax of type annotations in Rust.
+In Rust, the syntax of trait bounds (`:`) beautifully mirror the syntax of type annotations.
 Thus, the snippet `B: Bool` can also be read as "type parameter `B` of kind `Bool`".

 As of right now, there is no automated way to reify the lifted variants.
 Variants can hold